mitchross/k3s-argocd-starter/monitoring/victoria-metrics/README.md

 2. **Customize**
    - Adjust resource names, namespaces, or configuration as needed for your environment.
    - The manifests are based on the [official QuickStart guide](https://docs.victoriametrics.com/operator/quick-start/).
+   - The HTTPRoute (`httproute.yaml`) is set up for the domain `victoriametrics.vanillax.xyz` and uses the internal gateway.
+Update the hostname or gateway reference as needed for your cluster.

 ## Notes
-- The `vmauth.yaml` is configured for Gateway API ingress with the host `victoriametrics.vanillax.xyz` and class `external`.
-Adjust as needed for your cluster's ingress setup.
-- All resources use the `vm` namespace as recommended.
+- All resources use the `victoria-metrics` namespace for clarity and consistency.
+- Ingress is handled by the Gateway API HTTPRoute, not by an ingress block in the VMAuth resource.
 - For more advanced configuration, see the [VictoriaMetrics Operator documentation](https://docs.victoriametrics.com/operator/quick-start/).